-A deposit is normally paid by the purchaser on the signing of the promise of sale agreement.
+A deposit is normally paid by the purchaser on the signing of the promise of the sale agreement.
 This is usually held by the notary or the agent or the vendor.
-A payment of 1% of the purchase price is also paid and this is provisional stampy duty paid on the price of the property.
+A payment of 1% of the purchase price is also paid and this is provisional stamp duty paid on the price of the property.
 The balance of the stamp duty is paid on the final deed of sale.
 If the purchaser does not sign the final deed for a reason valid at law, the norm is that the deposit shall be forfeited in favour of the vendor.
 Should there be a problem with title, etc. the deposit is refunded to the purchaser.

 BUYING A SECOND HOME

-Should a non resident wish to purchase a second home or holiday home in Malta, this is possible subject to obtaining an AIP permit in terms of Chapter 246 of the Laws of Malta.
+Should a non-resident wish to purchase a second home or holiday home in Malta, this is possible subject to obtaining an AIP permit in terms of Chapter 246 of the Laws of Malta.

-Should a non resident find a property in Malta within a Special Designated Areas or should an EU citizen who has been resident in Malta for at least five continuous years find a property in Malta to purchase (even if this is a second or third property, etc.), there is no need for an AIP permit.
-Similarly, should an EU citizen find a property in Malta to purchase as their primary residence, no AIP is required.
+Should a non resident find a listing within a Special Designated Areas or should an EU citizen who has been resident in Malta for at least five continuous years find a listing to purchase (even if this is a second or third property, etc.), there is no need for an AIP permit.
+Similarly, should an EU citizen wish to purchase as their primary residence, no AIP is required.

-If one of the spouses purchasing the property is an EU citizen and the other spouse is a non-EU citizen, the above exemptions still apply to the couple, and therefore no AIP permit would be required.
-There is another exemption should an EU citizen find a property in Malta to purchase for the conduct of one’s business activity (for example a property investor purchasing a property as a rental investment) or for the supply of services by such person.
+If one of the spouses purchasing is an EU citizen and the other spouse is a non-EU citizen, the above exemptions still apply to the couple, and therefore no AIP permit would be required.
+There is another exemption should an EU citizen find a listing to purchase for the conduct of one’s business activity (for example a property investor purchasing a property as a rental investment) or for the supply of services by such person.
 In these cases, the intention must be declared on the deed of purchase.